SEO Keyword Research Quick Guide

 1. Identify Relevant Keywords

-Keyword research is one area of SEO that many businesses rush through, and that is a big mistake.
+Keyword research is one area of SEO that many businesses rush through, which is a big mistake.

 After all, even if you adopt all the right SEO strategies, choosing keywords that aren’t relevant to your business and what you want to promote means that most of your efforts will be in vain.